neutron-org/neutron-docs/docs/tutorials/cosmwasm_wasmkit.md

 npx wasmkit localnet-start neutron
 ```

 The RPC URL for this localnetwork will be `http://localhost:26657` and REST URL will be `http://localhost:1317`.
-This can be verfiied by doing:
+This can be verified by doing:

 ```bash
 npx wasmkit node-info --network localnet